 - Remove reported non-operating items

-B) Adjustments for Invested Capital: to convert reported assets to invested capital (new reports made available daily):
+B) Balance Sheet Adjustments To Derive Invested Capital: to convert reported assets to invested capital:

 - Add back off-balance sheet reserves